Areas of the GDPR addressed

 We will ensure that, where relevant, contractual safeguards are implemented to ensure the protection of your personal data when disclosing your personal data to a third party.
 For example, we will enter into data processing agreements with relevant parties (providing for restrictions on the use of your personal data and obligations with respect to the protection and security of your personal data).

 Benchmark is a global business.
 To offer our services we may need to transfer your personal data to parties that are located in countries outside the European Economic Area (EEA), which countries may offer a lower level of data protection than in the EEA.

 In such case, it shall be ensured that adequate measures are taken to ensure adequate protection of your personal data in accordance with applicable data protection legislation.
-More specifically, we will apply for Binding Corporate Rules and use the EU Standard Contractual Clauses.

 Your personal data and/or person profiles shall not be rented, nor sold to third parties without your prior explicit consent.